Roofi25/Testing-portfolio/README.md

 # QA / Software Testing Portfolio

 ## About Me
 I am a Master's graduate in Computer Science with experience in crowdtesting.
 I hold the ISTQB CTFL v4.0 certification.
-This repository is a collection of my key projects, test documentation, and scripts that demonstrate my practical approach to software quality assurance.
+This repository is a collection of my key projects, test documentation, and scripts that demonstrate my practical approach to software testing.

 ## Repository Structure

 ### 1. Manual Testing (`Manual_testing`)
-* **Content:** Test cases and test scenarios in a spreadsheet format (.xlsx).
+* **Content:** Test cases in a spreadsheet format (.xlsx).
 * **Goal:** Demonstrating test design skills, black-box techniques, and attention to precise requirements coverage.

 ### 2. Test Automation (`Test_automation`)